-Clicking the the “Network Diagnostics” link will bring up the diagnostics collected for this specific downtime.
+Clicking the “Network Diagnostics” link will bring up the diagnostics collected for this specific downtime.

-These diagnostics should help you in resolving the issue if it’s still occurring, or help you debug what has happened if the issue has already been fixed by a third party.
+These diagnostics should help you resolve the issue if it’s still occurring, or help you debug what has happened if the issue has already been fixed by a third party.

 You can also access the Network Diagnostics from your Uptime Monitors list, but only for the current outage and only if this outage is in progress.

-By default the Network Diagnostics are private, and can be seen just by the report owner while being logged in.
+By default, the Network Diagnostics are private, and can be seen only by the report owner while being logged in.
 You can make the Network Diagnostics publicly available in your public uptime reports, by going to your Uptime Monitor “Advanced Settings”, and changing the option.